atashbart/GaAs/README.md

 pip install matplotlib

-in IDLE	 open the rogram and run the program
+in IDLE	 open the program and run the program